BIGJRA/BIGJRA.github.io/rejuv.md

 *GourmetTreat* $2000

 Talk to Reina in here to get a *Dusk Stone* and *Exp.
 Candy M.* You can also battle her.
 Talk to the girl at the top.
-She’ll tell us about building hype.
+She'll tell us about building hype.
 Do whatever you have to do to build the hype - talk to people, battle trainers, change the song with the guy on the right.

 After building some hype, an Audino trainer will appear.
-She uses level 55’s, so you should be able to grind your team up if need be.
-You’ll get 7 *Exp.
+She uses level 55's, so you should be able to grind your team up if need be.
+You'll get 7 *Exp.
 Candy M* when you win.

-Once you’ve hyped to the max, head into the battlefield.
+Once you've hyped to the max, head into the battlefield.

 Music Enthusiast Amber (Volcano Top Field)